wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 ### 4.3 Read implicit parameters:

-Macro can have implicit parameters, but the macro implementation shouldn't define them as implicit.
+Macros can have implicit parameters, but the macro implementation shouldn't define them as implicit.
 Otherwise Scala compiler will give confusing errors.
 See [this issue](https://github.com/scala/bug/issues/6494) for more details.

-In the following example, `macroTest` takes an implicit double variable and return it as the new generated tree:
+In the following example, `macroTest` takes an implicit double variable and returns it as the new generated tree:

 ```scala
 def macroImpl(c: blackbox.Context)(s: c.Expr[String])(num: c.Expr[Double]) : c.Expr[Double] = {